Rectory Court Care Home

 What I do:

-I am the General Manager of Rectory Court, as such I have the overall responsibility of the home with the support from my team.
-My role can vary from day to day and no two days are ever the same .
+I am the General Manager of Rectory Court, and as such, I have the overall responsibility of the home with the support of my team.
+My role can vary from day to day, and no two days are ever the same.

 My experience: